cblevins/f20-us-since-1876/_pages/schedule.md

 **W., 10/28: Chicago, 1968 Session 3: Presidential Nomination**

 **M., 11/2: Debrief Session | The Civil Rights Era III**
-- Watch selections (TBD) of [Episode 4: Fighting for Political Power](https://ucdenver.kanopy.com/video/chicano-episode-4-fighting-political-power) from documentary *Chicano!
-The History of the Mexican American Civil Rights Movement* .
+- Optional for extra credit: Watch min.
+20:44-54:00 of [Episode 4: Fighting for Political Power](https://ucdenver.kanopy.com/video/chicano-episode-4-fighting-political-power) from documentary *Chicano!
+The History of the Mexican American Civil Rights Movement* and post a one-paragraph answer to the following question on the #general channel on Slack: Do you think it is more effective to try and change political systems by working INSIDE of them or OUTSIDE of them?
+You must include specific examples from the documentary to support your answer.

 ### Backlash